gjermundgaraba/bjaanes.github.io/_posts/2016-03-23-converting-my-angular-1-application-to-typescript.md

 &nbsp;

-# Turn every file into TypeScript files
+# Turn every file into a TypeScript file

 This was the easy part.
 Just rename every single file from fileName.**js** to fileName.**ts**.

 I will later change them to actually use TypeScript functionality.
-Right now, TypeScript provides no value, but more on that in a later blog post.
+Right now, the "TypeScript" provides no value, but that will change once I start using the features it provides.

 If you see any errors while compiling later, you can safely just ignore them for now.
 We will fix that another time.
 Right now we will just focus on getting the build processes working with TypeScript.

-&nbsp;

-If I wanted to, I could have used typescript and compile everything manually, but I need it integrated into the build process I already have.
+If I wanted to, I could have compiled everything manually, but I need it integrated into the build process I already have.
 Which brings me to the next step.

 &nbsp;

 # Bundles

-I use something called gulp-bundle-assets to bundle all my files, which is used by the development environment and the distribution builds.
+I use a gulp plugin called gulp-bundle-assets to bundle all my files, which is used in the development environment as well as the production builds.

-It basically bundles all javascript files together into smaller files (my own + 3rd party ones).
+It basically bundles all javascript files together into smaller files (my own + 3rd party libraries and such).

 &nbsp;